Baked Cottage Cheese Eggs: 20 g Protein Breakfast

 • Oven or Toaster Oven: Warm at 325°F for 5–7 minutes until heated through and lightly crisp on top.

 With these serving ideas and simple swaps, your baked cottage cheese eggs will stay exciting and convenient.
-Whether you’re meal-prepping or entertaining brunch guests, this dish pairs beautifully with cozy additions like sweet potato bread, which offers a naturally sweet, nutrient-rich slice to round out your breakfast table.
+Whether you’re meal-prepping or entertaining brunch guests.

 Golden baked cottage cheese eggs garnished with chives.